Bounty-Scavenger-3000/tejavu.me/README.md

 # tejavu.me
-Personal Website - Temporarily hosted on Github
+Personal Website - Work In Progress
+Reach out to me at gheepudimasaladosa@duck.com or Insta: tejavu.mp4